-As a fitness professional, this a good chance you zeroed in on a particular interest you have.
+As a fitness professional, this is a good chance you zeroed in on a particular interest you have.
 It could be helping people lose weight and build more muscle.
 Or you may have an affinity for bodybuilding or strength training.

-Identify exactly what you most interested in.
+Identify exactly what you are most interested in.
 If you have more and more interest, list them on a piece of paper and then prioritize them in order.

 The idea is to establish what resonates most with you.

 How Much Knowledge Do You Have?

 Creating your fitness membership site means producing content that positions you as an authority.
 You need to have a fair amount of knowledge about fitness education you’ll share.

 As you move down your list of interests, indicate which you know most about.
 It’s also a good idea to identify knowledge gaps should you wish to learn more before establishing your fitness membership site.

 Audience size is just as important as quality content.
 You need to know that people are looking for a site like yours to increase the probability of launching and running a successful membership site.

 How do you establish your audience size?

 Go to Ubersuggest and run a search for terms related to the niche ideas you’re considering.
 For example, if one of your interests is strength training, you’ll see that the search term “strength training exercises” gets approximately 2900 searches per month on Google.